Exikron/Dashboard_usProject/README.md

 Welcome to our school group project.
 Here is how to install the dashboard that will allow you to list/add/edit and delete each of our events.

-The events will display on a specific view, reachable on another repository.
+The events will display on a specific view, reachable on another repository -- https://github.com/mdrick/socialize-us.
 The separation in two repository beetween our main site and this dashboard has for main purpose to keep clear, and to help you, install this without any issue.

 Install
 --------------